2001051-mr/CS220-AU-portfolio/README.md

 <br>

 ## Log
+-2022/1/17 - updated my log and deleted all completed tasks of my ToDo list
+- 2022/1/17 - completed my peer/self assessment
+- 2022/1/13 - Did a draft of my essay for the portfolio
 - 2022/1/10 - created more space between the headings on my website after Krisztian suggested it would aid the aesthetics.
 - 2022/1/3 - edited my V&R maps for preperation of writing the essay
 - 2021/12/28 - updated log